-I. General Education n Requirements Bachelor of Arts Degree Ca Bachelor of Science/Music Degree Ca Foundations HLG 011 Freshman Seminar Required for all undergraduate degree-seeking students except the 24 hours from a regionally accredited, post-secondary school other No credit hours earned through high school dual-credit or dual-en courses can be counted toward the 24 hours.
-Students currently en credit and dual-enrollment courses are not required to take Freshn se with at least than HLGU. rollment nrolled in dual- 1 Chapel HLG 010 Chapel See Chapel Attendance Requirements in the HLGU Student Hand 0 Bible BIB 113 Old Testament Survey BIB 123 New Testament Survey Students may take BIB 132 & BIB 133 (Land of the Bible I & II) a for either BIB 113 or BIB 123.
-Credits: 3 3 Writing ; ENG 104 English Composition I ENG 106 English Composition II Academic advisors will use the composition course placement poli enrollment in the appropriate course.
-(See Composition Placement Academic Section.)
-Credits: cy to ensure 3 3 Literature Select six credit hours from LIT options Credits: 6 Communication CAS 101 Introduction to Speech Communication Credits: 3 Historical Studies Select six credit hours from HST options Credits: 6 Natural Sciences 5 Life & Non-Life Science Courses eas: one in the ence (for urses must be a 7 Fine Arts Select courses meeting the requirements below The fine arts requirement includes three areas: art, music, and the must include courses from two of the three areas; one of these cour appreciation course.
-Appreciation courses include ART 103, ART MUS 103, MUS 353, MUS 373, and THR 100.
-Any music, theat can be used to fulfill the remaining credits needed including activity, activity, private music lessons, theatre activity/ production).
-This from a different department than the appreciation course. atre.
-Students rses must be an 271, ART 272, tre, or art course ity courses (art 4 Mathematics Select appropriate mathematics course For BAS programs, only MTH 113, MTH 123, MTH 127, MTH or 185 will meet this requirement.
-For BS or BA programs, only M 131, 143, 153, or 185 will meet this requirement.
-Several mathem majors require the completion of MTH 143 or higher to complete t requirement.
-MTH 113, MTH 127, and MTH 131 cannot be used prerequisite to any other mathematics course.
-Academic advisors a mathematics placement policy to ensure enrollment in the appropri (See Mathematics Placement Policy in Academic Section.)
-131, 143, 153, ATH 127, MTH atics-intensive his l as a will use the 3 PHE/VAR Activity Courses One-credit-hour PHE or VAR courses designated as an activity course description fulfill this requirement.
-(EXS and SRM course this requirement.) ourse in the 2 Language Modern or Biblical Language Bachelor of Arts degrees require 6 hours in the same language.
-La optional with other bachelor's degrees.
-HLGU will accept America Language (ASL) college-level courses as language credit. nguage is 6
+I. General Education Requirements Bachelor of Arts Degree Credits Bachelor of Science/Music Degree Credits :: 55-56 Hour :: 49-50 Hour rs Foundations HLG 011 Freshman Seminar h at least HLGU. mt l in dual- 1 Chapel HLG 010 Chapel See Chapel Attendance Requirements in the HLGU Student Handbook.
+Credits: 0 Bible BIB 113 Old Testament Survey BIB 123 New Testament Survey Students may take BIB 132 & BIB 133 (Land of the Bible I & II) as a sul for either BIB 113 or BIB 123.
+Credits: 3 3 Writing ENG 104 English Composition I ENG 106 English Composition II Academic advisors will use the composition course placement policy to e enrollment in the appropriate course.
+(See Composition Placement Polic Academic Section.)
+Credits: nsure 3 3 Literature Select six credit hours from LIT options Credits: 6 Communication CAS 101 Introduction to Speech Communication Credits: 3 Historical Studies Select six credit hours from HST options Credits: 6 Natural Sciences Life & Non-Life Science Courses e in the or must be a 7 Fine Arts Select courses meeting the requirements below tudents 1st be an ART 272, art course rses (art 4 Mathematics Select appropriate mathematics course For BAS programs, only MTH 113, MTH 123, MTH 127, MTH 131, 1 or 185 will meet this requirement.
+For BS or BA programs, only MTH 1 131, 143, 153, or 185 will meet this requirement.
+Several mathematics-in majors require the completion of MTH 143 or higher to complete this requirement.
+MTH 113, MTH 127, and MTH 131 cannot be used as a prerequisite to any other mathematics course.
+Academic advisors will us mathematics placement policy to ensure enrollment in the appropriate co (See Mathematics Placement Policy in Academic Section.)
+43, 153, 27, MTH ntensive e the 3 PHE/VAR Activity Courses One-credit-hour PHE or VAR courses designated as an activity course it course description fulfill this requirement.
+(EXS and SRM courses do no this requirement.) in the 2 Language Modern or Biblical Language.
+Bachelor of Arts degrees require 6 hours in the same language.
+Language optional with other bachelor's degrees.
+HLGU will accept American Sign Language (ASL) college-level courses as language credit. e is 6

-General Education From the list below, select six credit hours from at least two

-Options different 3-letter prefixes:Credits: 6

-CRJ 113 The United States Criminal Justice System Credits: 3

-ECO 213 Macroeconomics Credits: 3

-ECO 223 Microeconomics Credits: 3

-FIN 101 Personal Finance Credits: 3

-MAN 243 Principles of Business Management Credits: 3

-PHL 213 Introduction to Philosophy 3

-PHL 253 Introduction to Logic Credits: 3

-PLS 113 Introduction to Government Credits: 3

-PSY 113 General Psychology Credits: 3

-SOC 113 Introduction to Sociology Credits: 3

-SOC 123 Marriage & the Family Credits: 3

-Successfully completing PLS 399 or HON 301 and HON 309 will satisfy this requirement.
+General Education From the list below, select six credit hours from at least two Options different 3-letter prefixes:Cred its: 6 CRJ 113 The United States Criminal Justice System Cred its: 3 ECO 213 Macroeconomics Cred its: 3 ECO 223 Microeconomics Cred its: 3 FIN 101 Personal Finance Cred its: 3 MAN 243 Principles of Business Management Cred its: 3 PHL 213 Introduction to Philosophy its: 3 PHL 253 Introduction to Logic Cred its: 3 PLS 113 Introduction to Government Cred its: 3 PSY 113 General PsychologyCred its: 3 SOC 113 Introduction to Sociology Cred its: 3 SOC 123 Marriage & the Family its: 3 Successfully completing PLS 399 or HON 301 and HON 309 will satisfy this requirement.